 [JAL](#) sign-extends the offset and adds it to the address of the jump instruction to form the target address.
 The target address is installed in the address field of [pcc](#).
-The capability with the address of the instruction following the jump ([pcc](#) + 4) is written to a [c](#) register.
+The capability with the address of the instruction following the jump is sealed and written to a [c](#) register.

-[JALR](#) allows unconditional jumps to a target capability.
-The target capability is obtained by incrementing the capability in the [c](#) register operand by the sign-extended 12-bit immediate if the immediate is not zero, then setting the least significant bit of the result to zero, then unsealing.
-The capability with the address of the instruction following the jump ([pcc](#) + 4) is sealed and written to a [c](#) register.
+[JALR](#) allows unconditional, indirect jumps to a target capability.
+The target capability is obtained by incrementing the capability in the [c](#) register operand by the sign-extended 12-bit offset, then setting the least significant bit of the result to zero.
+The target capability is unsealed if it is a sentry with zero offset.
+The capability with the address of the instruction following the jump is sealed and written to a [c](#) register.